MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 ---
 # Publish an app in Power BI

 In Power BI, you can create official packaged content, then distribute it to a broad audience as an *app*.
 You [create apps in *workspaces*](service-create-the-new-workspaces.md), where you can collaborate on Power BI content with your colleagues.
 Then you can publish the finished app to large groups of people in your organization.
-You can create multiple audiences for your app, and show or hide different content based on each one.
-The [app consumer view](#app-consumer-view) section of this article outlines the app user experience.
+The [app consumer view](#app-consumer-view) section of this article outlines the app consumer experience.

 ![Screenshot of Power BI apps.](media/service-create-distribute-apps/power-bi-new-apps.png)

-Your business users often need multiple Power BI dashboards and reports to run their business.
-With Power BI apps, you can create collections of dashboards and reports and publish these collections as apps to your whole organization or to specific people or groups.
-You can create multiple *audiences* for your app, and show or hide different content to the different audiences.
+Your business users often need multiple Power BI dashboards, reports, and other content to run their business.
+With Power BI apps, you can create collections of content, and publish these collections as apps to your whole organization or to specific people or groups.
+You can create multiple *audiences* for your app, and show or hide different content to each audience.
 For you as a report creator or admin, apps and audiences make managing permissions on these collections easier.

 Business users get your apps in a few different ways:

-- They can find and install apps from the apps marketplace or AppSource.
+- They can find and install apps from Apps marketplace or AppSource.
 - You can send them a direct link.
 - You can install it automatically in your coworkers' Power BI accounts if your Power BI administrator gives you permission.
-- Power BI does not send any email to internal users when you distribute or update an app.
-If you distribute it to external users, those users receive an email with a direct link.
+- If you distribute your app to external users, those users receive an email with a direct link.
+Power BI doesn't send any email to internal users when you distribute or update an app.

 Your app consumers can't modify the contents of the app.
 They can interact with it either in the Power BI service, or one of the mobile apps: filtering, highlighting, and sorting the data.
 You can also give them permission to share datasets and create their own content in the app.
-Read the [Manage audience access](#manage-audience-access) section for more details.

 ## Licenses for apps
 To create or update an app, you need a Power BI Pro or Premium Per User (PPU) license.
 For app *consumers*, there are two options.

-* **Option 1** The workspace for this app is *not* in a Power BI Premium capacity: All business users need Power BI Pro or Premium Per User (PPU) licenses to view your app.
+* **The workspace for this app is *not* in a Power BI Premium capacity**: All business users need Power BI Pro or Premium Per User (PPU) licenses to view your app.
-* **Option 2** The workspace for this app *is* in a Power BI Premium capacity: Business users without Power BI Pro or Premium Per User (PPU) licenses in your organization can view app content.
+* **The workspace for this app *is* in a Power BI Premium capacity**: Business users without Power BI Pro or Premium Per User (PPU) licenses in your organization can view app content.
 However, they can't copy the reports, or create reports based on the underlying datasets.
 Read [What is Power BI Premium?](../enterprise/service-premium-what-is.md) for details.

-## Publish your app
+## Create and publish your app
-When the content in your workspace is ready, you can decide how many audience groups to create in the app.
-Then choose which content you want to publish to each audience in the app.
+When the content in your workspace is ready, you can start the publishing process.
+You decide how many different audience groups you need.
+Then you choose which content you want to publish to each audience.
 You can create up to ten audience groups in one app.

 1. In the workspace list view, select **Create app** to start the process of creating and publishing an app from the workspace.